Meet our Team

 Cheryl Fisher – Practice Owner and Supervisory Occupational Therapist.

 I am an occupational therapist who qualified with a Bachelor of Science in Occupational Therapy at the University of the Witwatersrand in 2002 and subsequently achieved a Masters of Science in Occupational Therapy, from the University of the Witwatersrand, specialising in sensory integration and child development in 2011.
 In addition I completed the DIR:FCD Professional Certification in 2016 and the Fellows Certification in 2017.

 I have over 15 years experience working with children in both the public and private sector in South Africa and internationally.
 I have been running my own practice in South Africa since 2007 and have worked with a number of highly experienced therapists.
 I have worked as a clinical tutor for the University of the Witwatersrand providing clinical supervision of 3rd and 4th year students.
-I am involved in running an NPO (Spotlight Trust) which is aimed at providing training and support for children, who have relating and engaging, and their parents/therapist through DIR:Floortime training and mentoring around the country.
+I am involved in running and lecturing for an NPO (Spotlight Trust) which is aimed at providing training and support for children, who have relating and engaging, and their parents/therapist through DIR:Floortime training and mentoring around the country.

 I am enthusiastic about developing my skills as an occupational therapist through working in a variety of environments and with a variety of people.
 My practice is one in which children are enabled to reach their full potential, further I have a desire to use my skills to the benefit of disadvantaged children.
 I have an interest in working with children with physical or learning difficulties who are under the age of 10 and to develop my skills in working with children with mild to moderate difficulties, focusing on early intervention.
 I enjoy working closely with parents to provide the best intervention for the child to allow for carry over in the home and school environments.